 6. Don’t blindly give reassurance

-Despite feeling like you might be helping, as we touched on above, continuous reassurance about everything can actually have a negative impact and feed somebody’s anxiety.
+Despite feeling like you might be helping, as we touched on above, continuous reassurance about everything can actually have a negative impact and feed somebody’s anxiety level.

 7. Don’t feed into feelings of doom

-It’s important that you’re careful not to feed into the things someone has anxiety about.
+It’s important that you’re careful not to feed into the things someone has an anxious feeling about.
 A good question to ask someone who has consistent feelings of doom is, “Who told you that?”

 8. Don’t hide your real feelings, so you don’t hurt your friend’s